werf/werf/docs/_includes/reference/cli/werf_kubectl_replace.md

 {% endif %}
 Replace a resource by file name or stdin.

 JSON and YAML formats are accepted.
 If replacing an existing resource, the complete resource spec must be provided.
-This can be obtained by

-  $ kubectl get TYPE NAME -o yaml
+This can be obtained by `$ kubectl get TYPE NAME -o yaml`.

 {{ header }} Syntax